Gabaldonlab/perSVade/README.md

 This is essential so that all the dependencies of the pipeline are met.

+You also need to create the databases for running RepeatMasker.
+To do so type the following commands:

+`cd <path_to_conda>/envs/perSVade_env/share/RepeatMasker` # go to the path where the RepeatMasker is

+`./configure` (or `perl configure`) # This is just to create the RepeatMasker.lib.
+Press Ctrl+C when the program asks for any input

+`cd Libraries` # go to the folder where all the pipelines are

+`makeblastdb -in RepeatPeps.lib -input_type fasta -dbtype prot` # generate the database for RepeatPeps

+`makeblastdb -in RepeatMasker.lib -input_type fasta -dbtype nucl` # make the database for RepeatMasker

+Note that `<path_to_conda>` is the path where you have your anaconda installed.
+For example it may be `/home/username/anaconda3`.

 In addition, there are some dependencies that are included in the respository "installation/external_software" (only in the "release" packages).
-These are gridss (tested on version 2.8.1), clove (tested on version 0.17), gztools (installed from https://github.com/circulosmeos/gztool/releases/download/v0.11.5/gztool-linux.x86_64), vcfvalidator (installed from https://github.com/EBIvariation/vcf-validator/releases/download/v0.9.4/vcf_validator_linux) and bcftools (installed from https://github.com/samtools/bcftools/releases/download/1.10.2/bcftools-1.10.2.tar.bz2)
+These are gridss (tested on version 2.8.1), clove (tested on version 0.17), gztools (installed from https://github.com/circulosmeos/gztool/releases/download/v0.11.5/gztool-linux.x86_64), vcfvalidator (installed from https://github.com/EBIvariation/vcf-validator/releases/download/v0.9.4/vcf_validator_linux), bcftools (installed from https://github.com/samtools/bcftools/releases/download/1.10.2/bcftools-1.10.2.tar.bz2) and Ninja (installed from https://github.com/TravisWheelerLab/NINJA/archive/0.95-cluster_only.tar.gz). perSVade uses these exact versions.

 ## Comments for the installation of extra dependencies
 The non-conda dependencies can be installed like this (if you wanted to reinstall them):

 1. change to the directory where you installed the perSVade repository:

+`conda activate perSVade_env`

 `cd <perSVade_installation_dir>/installation/external_software`